nbalestra/alc-workshop/docs/module-1/lab-2.md

     ![Mocking Service Default]({{ page.assets }}module1_lab2_mocking_service_default.gif "Mocking Service Default")

-    You could eventually make the link public so the link can be accessed by someone outside the Anypint Organization.
+    You could optionally make the link public so the link can be accessed by someone outside the Anypint Organization.

 # Step 8: Reusing an Asset from Exchange